LocherGit/projectWallker/README.md

 ![Mechanic1](git_mechanic1.jpg)<br>
 The Wallker not only saves the strength of the vector but also the direction of where the wall is "facing". <br>That way we have contextual situations, depending on which wall the player used to build up the vectors.<br>
 ![Mechanic2](git_mechanic2.jpg)<br>
-Activation of the vector will consumes the vector and trigger a dash that propells the player in the direction of the vector. <br>This dash could be super freaking strong.<br>
+Activation of the vector will consume the vector and trigger a dash that propells the player in the direction of the vector. <br>This dash could be super freaking strong.<br>
 ![Mechanic3](git_mechanic3.gif)<br>
 There you have it!
 A nice gameplay element that has lots of use-cases:<br>
 - **Crashing** through objects